eag1ex/angular-bigtime/README.md

 * Integrade more API solutions for testing.
 * Add page login
 * integrate script barrel, for easy loading!
+* Integrade WebWorkers to streamline style loading, `ng eject` not avaialbe to create webpack.config as yet.

 #### FINAL THOUGHTS
 * Thank you, have fun with it.